timbru31/spigot-anti-piracy-csv-exporter/README.md

 ### Installation

-This has been tested with Node v6.2
+This has been tested with Node v6.2 up to 7.2

 #### Normal Installation